by-jp/www.byjp.me/content/notes/twitter/226777481129119744/index.md

 - imported
 - from-twitter
 ---
-Social swing dancing is amazing but I am FULLY WARM courtesy f the first day of summer and a room full of energetic dancers\!
+Social swing dancing is amazing but I am FULLY WARM courtesy f the first day of summer and a room full of energetic dancers!